vaibhavdhake123/quizapp/README.md

 Features

-Subject-Specific Quizzes: Different quizzes for subjects including English, Environment, General Knowledge, and Art.
+Subject-Specific Quizzes : Different quizzes for subjects including English, Environment, General Knowledge, and Art.

-Grade-Specific Content: Tailored quiz questions for students from grade 1 to grade 4.
+Grade-Specific Content : Tailored quiz questions for students from grade 1 to grade 4.

-Real-time Database: Use of Firebase Realtime Database to store and retrieve quiz questions and user scores.
+Real-time Database : Use of Firebase Realtime Database to store and retrieve quiz questions and user scores.

-Score Tracking: Keep track of user scores and progress over time.
+Score Tracking : Keep track of user scores and progress over time.

-Interactive UI: Engaging and user-friendly interface designed for young students.
+Interactive UI : Engaging and user-friendly interface designed for young students.

-Randomized Questions: Each quiz session presents a new set of randomized questions to ensure a varied learning experience.
+Randomized Questions : Each quiz session presents a new set of randomized questions to ensure a varied learning experience.
-Installation
-Clone the repository

 Open Android Studio.